How to Enable or Disable Firewall on Ubuntu

 • System Optimization: Efficient firewall management can help optimize system performance by regulating network traffic.

-• Risk Management: Being able to swiftly enable or disable firewall settings is crucial during troubleshooting and mitigating network-related issues.
+• Risk Management: Swiftly enabling or disabling firewall settings is crucial during troubleshooting and mitigating network-related issues.

 Now, let’s proceed with how to enable or disable the firewall on your Ubuntu server or desktop with just a few simple commands.